 5. Borage Oil

-Seeds of Borago officinalis plant, also known as starflower, have significant amounts of an vital omega-6 fat known as gamma-linolenic acids (GLA).
-Borage seed oil also has Linolenic acid, which our body converts into GLA.
+Seeds of the Borago officinalis plant, also known as starflower, have significant amounts of vital omega-6 fat known as gamma-linolenic acids (GLA).
+The borage seed oil also has Linolenic acid, which our body converts into GLA.

 GLA aids in maintaining cells’ structure and the healthy functioning of joints.
 The body transforms GLA into prostaglandins which function as hormones to aid in the maintenance of our immune system.
 GLA is a great aid in reducing joint inflammation.
 It can help in preventing certain of the body’s immune system’s inflammatory reactions.

-According to 2017 research by trusted source Borage oil could aid in reducing symptoms of rheumatoidarthritis (RA) however, it may also trigger negative side effects.
+According to 2017 research by a trusted source Borage oil could aid in reducing symptoms of rheumatoid arthritis (RA) however, it may also trigger negative side effects.